frankhan91/DeepBSDE/README.md

 * *a version of the Deep BSDE solver that is compatible with TensorFlow 1.12 and Python 2 can be found in commit [`9d4e332`](https://github.com/frankhan91/DeepBSDE/commit/9d4e3329613d7a2a1f389a0d4cc652e1c4606b86).

+## Related Implementations

+* [TorchBSDE-Package](https://github.com/Steve-Shao/TorchBSDE-Package): A nice PyTorch implementation of the Deep BSDE solver with some new feastures.

 ## Reference
 [1] Han, J., Jentzen, A., and E, W. Overcoming the curse of dimensionality: Solving high-dimensional partial differential equations using deep learning,